 Many people have complex questions that delay their divorce filing.
-At The Law Office of Lauren S. Cohen, LLC, I understand how challenging the divorce process can be here.
+At Cohen Law, I understand how challenging the divorce process can be here.
 Here I have compiled some frequently asked questions and answers about divorce filings.

 What are the grounds for divorce in New York?

 Domestic Relations Law §170 provides seven “grounds” for divorce in New York.
 Five of these are based on the “fault” of one of the parties and include cruel and inhuman treatment; abandonment or constructive abandonment for one or more years; imprisonment for three or more years and adultery.
 The other two grounds allow for a “no-fault” in which neither party is judged to be “at fault;” living separate and apart under a separation agreement for more than one year and the newest ground, the marriage has irretrievably broken down for more than six months.

 Must I have a separation agreement to get a divorce?

 No. As noted above, living under a separation agreement is only one of the ways to obtain a divorce.
 Most people filing today choose the newest grounds for divorce, which came into effect in October 2010.
 The Domestic Relations Law now provides that if the marriage has irretrievably broken down for more than six months, regardless of fault, there are grounds for divorce.

 How long must I reside in New York to begin a divorce action?